 This will depend on the water’s intended use.
 For example, water for drinking and food preparation should be sampled more regularly than water used for other purposes.

-Your Legionella Risk Assessment will help you to determine how regularly you get your water tested for Legionella bacteria, but regularly testing the makeup of the water can also help you to stay compliant with health and safety regulations.
+Your Legionella Risk Assessment will help you determine how regularly you should get your water tested for Legionella bacteria.
+Frequently testing the makeup of the water can also help you stay compliant with health and safety regulations.

-Robinsons Facilities Services can help you to develop a water testing schedule that meets your needs and ensure that your water is safe and compliant.
-Contact us today to find out more.
+Robinsons Facilities Services can help you develop a water testing schedule that meets your needs and ensures that your water is safe and compliant.

 Can I Perform Water Testing Myself?